 It’s an amazing assault on the senses that will leave you exhausted, frustrated and (sometimes) in complete awe.
-But there’s two Beijing sights that I’ve seen that left me gobsmacked everytime – topless wobbly bellied men and babies defecating in the street in broad daylight.
+But there are two Beijing sights that I’ve seen that left me gobsmacked everytime – topless wobbly bellied men and babies defecating in the street in broad daylight.

 Topless Chinese Men

 I’m not talking about beautiful fit ones because this isn’t Abercrombie & Fitch Chinese style.
 I mean the slightly chubby, sweaty, beer-bellied, imposing Chinese man.
 For one, I commend them for whipping off their shirt or wearing it half way like a tank top in the baking, smog wrapped sun.
 It’s embraced as a man’s right (it’s illegal for women to similarly strip down apparently) but really, it’s a bit of an ugly sight.

 What I don’t understand is why a Chinese man can’t choose an item of clothing that doesn’t feel too sticky, like a light vest maybe?
 It’s probably also cheaper than the t-shirt they wear or they could just cut off the arms of an existing t-shirt?
 Since they roll up a t-shirt into a tank top, this may make more sense?
 After all, a tank-top is essentially a pointless exercise since you sweat under your arms too.